Democrats grow bullish on Senate prospects as Georgia voters cast ballots

-Only one of the two seats is on the ballot Tuesday, with Sen. David Perdue running unopposed for the Republican nomination, while seven Democrats are vying for the chance to face him in the Nov.
+Only one of the two seats was on the ballot Tuesday, with seven Democrats vying for the chance to face first-term Sen. David Perdue in the Nov.
 3 general election.
-A second seat, held by appointed GOP Sen. Kelly Loeffler, will be decided in November, with an early January runoff likely to follow.
+A second seat, held by appointed Sen. Kelly Loeffler (R), will be decided in November, with an early January runoff likely to follow.

+With about 36 percent of precincts reporting statewide late Tuesday, filmmaker Jon Ossoff appeared to be in strong position to qualify for an Aug.
+11 runoff with about 47 percent of the vote.
+Former Columbus mayor Teresa Tomlinson, business executive Sarah Riggs Amico, and lawyer Maya Dillard-Smith were in a close contest for the second runoff slot, with each earning between 10 and 15 percent.
+A candidate could claim the nomination outright and avoid the runoff by winning a majority of votes Tuesday.

-On Tuesday, voters experienced significant obstacles in trying to cast their ballots, including long lines, polling places that didn’t open on time and new touch screen machines that failed to work.
+Voters experienced significant obstacles in trying to cast their ballots, including long lines, polling places that didn’t open on time and new touch-screen machines that failed to work.
+Those issues threatened to delay vote-counting in metropolitan Atlanta and scattered other parts of the state well into Wednesday morning.

 In Georgia, primary day starts with long lines, problems with voting machines — a potential preview of November

-Democrats’s optimism is tempered by their recent history of falling short in Georgia despite high expectations, most recently in former state Rep. Stacey Abrams’s narrow 2018 loss in her run for governor.
-But candidates such as filmmaker Jon Ossoff, who suffered a narrow loss of his own in a hard-fought 2017 House special election, argue the trend is unmistakable.
+Democrats’ optimism is tempered by their recent history of falling short in Georgia despite high expectations, most recently in former state legislator Stacey Abrams’s narrow 2018 loss in her run for governor.
+But the candidates facing both Perdue and Loeffler argue the trend is unmistakable — including Ossoff, who suffered a narrow loss in a hard-fought 2017 House special election.

 “That old conventional wisdom about Georgia is entirely wrong — Georgia will be the most competitive state in the country this year,” Ossoff said in an interview Tuesday, noting that statewide general elections have gotten progressively closer over the past six years.
 “Georgia is daily becoming younger and more diverse.
 The massive defection from Donald Trump’s GOP in the suburbs continues.
 And all of these monumental efforts of the last several years . . . have all built enduring infrastructure.”